Say hello to the 2021 Honda Grom 125

 First launched in 2014, the 1970s monkey-bike-inspired, 12-inch wheeled 125 caused a global sensation for its mix of funky looks, easy-peasy rideability and huge fun factor – so much so the ‘Grom’, as it was called in Japan and the US, became something of a cult machine.

 Six years on, and with a refresh forced by the need for it to now pass Euro5, the MSX has received its first significant makeover.

 Now officially called the ‘MSX125 Grom’ the pocket-sized funster gets a new Euro5-compliant but still air-cooled 125cc motor, while the gearbox is now five speed, rather than four.

-Top speed remains about the same (58mph) but with a better spread between each gear.
+The 2021 Honda Grom top speed remains about the same at 58.4mph (it was 57.2mph before) but with a better spread between each gear.
 As you may have already guessed, power remains unchanged, however the internal updates have made everything that bit smoother running, just like the new CBF125, so it can now do over 150mpg!

 The biggest change is arguably the styling, with a big refresh of the bodywork with a bit of neo-retro influence thrown in.
 Interestingly the refresh has ushered in easily removable body panels that can be removed with just six bolts.

 Nestled in the bodywork is a revised digital LCD dash that now includes a rev-counter and gear indicator, although the chassis is unchanged.
 Honda Grom mods inspiration?
 Read on...

 - Engine: Single cylinder Euro5